PUBLICATIONS AND NEWS STORIES:

 To purchase nursery stock, milkweed seeds or seed balls please visit the "Shop" page.

 Seed balls make excellent gifts!
 They are easily shipped or can be picked up in Ipswich, MA.

 Did you receive seed balls as a gift recently?
 Need more info about them?
 Click HERE

 Learn how to do your own Neighborhood Milkweed Project, find and raise your own monarch caterpillars, and explore a monarch garden plant list.
 For details visit the Monarch Gardener's Blog.

-He will be getting his very own organic snack garden this spring!
+He gets his very own organic snack garden every spring!
+And the dill, parsley, carrots and fennel are host plants for the black swallowtail butterfly too!
 His story is featured here on the Cruelty Free Consumer website: